 The inspection report notes the following recommendations as areas of focus in the coming year, reflective of the common challenges faced by many international schools in the UAE:

 • "Improve progress in Arabic as a first language by: enabling teachers to make better use of initial assessment and cognitive ability results; matching students’ learning to their needs; adapting provision according to performance

 • School leaders should review the curriculum for teaching Arabic as an additional language so that students’ language skills are progressively built, with appropriate levels of challenge"

 In addition, specific recommendations have been made for the Foundation Stage in relation to attainment:

-The fact that the school is only progressively adding year groups as students "grow" into them, means that it will have a strong element of control which should enable stable, organic growth.
-Staff turnover, at 15%, is on the lower side for an international school in Dubai (the average is 20-22%).
-This will be an important factor.
+The fact that the school has only progressively added year groups as students "grow" into them, means that it has had a strong element of control which has enabled stable, organic growth.
+Staff turnover has been falling and is currently 4.8%, very low for an international school in Dubai (the average is 20-22%).

 Foremarke School is also subject to annual “Quality Assurance visits” led by Repton UK using ISI standards.
 This report is available on the school’s web site.
 Perhaps unsurprisingly, it did rather well.